Hanasay · Legal

 - We do not use your audio or transcripts to train any AI model.

-- We do not run advertising or marketing trackers.
+- We do not run advertising or analytics trackers without your consent.

 - We do not sell your data.